Bartlesville Radio » News » B the Light Mission Opens Warming Shelter Amid Freezing Temperatures

 Tom Davis

 As winter temperatures continue to drop, the B the Light Mission is stepping up to ensure no one faces the cold alone.
-The Mission will open its Warming Shelter this Sunday at 3:00 PM, providing a safe, warm space for those in need.
+The Mission's Warming Shelter is open providing a safe, warm space for those in need.

 The shelter will be located at 219 N Virginia Ave.
 For more details or to inquire about volunteering, you can contact the Mission at 918-288-0009 or visit www.b-thelight.org.